Strategic Water Reserve

 Introduction

 In 2005 a broad coalition of stakeholders came together to support legislation creating the Strategic Water Reserve.
-Water and water rights in the Reserve can be used for two purposes:
+The legislation authorized the Interstate Stream Commission to acquire water and water rights to be used for specific purposes.
+An additional purpose was added in 2025.
+The three purposes are:

-- To assist the state and water users in efforts to benefit threatened and endangered species or to avoid additional listings.
+- To assist in efforts to benefit threatened and endangered species or to avoid additional listings; and

 The Interstate Stream Commission may acquire water or water rights for the Reserve by purchase, lease, or donation from willing offerors.
 The Commission may also construct and operate infrastructure to deliver water where it is needed for these purposes.